pnkvch/comicclan/README.md

 ### Description

-ComicClan, an online community of comic book enthusiasts, has contacted you to help them develop their new online library of comic books.
-The library will represent the combined collection of comic books owned by the community members.
+ComicClan, an applica tion, used to parse the book API: [https://api.itbook.store/1.0/](https://api.itbook.store/1.0/).
+The library will represent the collection of books, stored in the mentioned API.

-### Quick Overview
+### Run locally

 To install the dependencies needed run:<br>
 `yarn add` or `npm install`<br>